kwasniew/hyperbook/README.md

 In this section you'll write your own subscription for [Server-Sent Events](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/).

 Server-Sent Events (SSE) is a lesser known, but much simpler HTTP-native alternative to WebSockets.
 SSE also handles network failures more gracefully than plain WebSockets.
+It can automatically reconnect on failed connections.

 In [Writing your own effects](#writing-your-own-effects) section you defined effects as follows:
 ```javascript